UltraModding/.github/profile/README.md

 This organisation will contain tutorials for making ultrakill mods, useful templates and possibly community utilities to assist in development

-You can find the documentation at: https://ultramodding.github.io/ Anyone is welcome to join!
+You can find the documentation at: https://ultramodding.github.io/ and the discord is at https://discord.gg/wF8ttp8G Anyone is welcome to join!